gschmutz/modern-database-workshop/07-working-with-graphdb/README.md

 ![](./images/graphdb-explore-1.png)

-We can see the schema of the movies graph with the `schema:Movie` base class and the two subclasses `imbd:BlackAndWhiteMovie` and `imdb:ColorMovie`.
+We can see the schema of the movies graph with the `schema:Movie` base class and the two subclasses `imdb:BlackAndWhiteMovie` and `imdb:ColorMovie`.

 Click on the larger, inner circle, representing the color movies